Herb Williams

-Herbert L. Williams (born February 16, 1958) is an American former basketball player in the National Basketball Association (NBA) for eighteen seasons from 1981 to 1999.
+Herbert Levene Williams (born February 16, 1958) is an American former professional basketball player in the National Basketball Association (NBA) for eighteen seasons from 1981 to 1999.
 Williams served as the interim head coach and the assistant coach of the NBA's New York Knicks.
 He was last an assistant coach for the New York Liberty of the WNBA.

 College career

 Williams was a four-year starter for the Ohio State Buckeyes, scoring 2,011 points (then a team record) and pulling down 1,111 rebounds (still second in team history only to Jerry Lucas).
 Williams is the school leader in career field goals made, with 834 in 114 games.
 He is second all-time in career blocked shots with 328.

-Williams was named to the All-Big Ten team as a junior, when Ohio State finished the year with a 21-8 record and advanced to the NCAA regionals.
+Williams was named to the All-Big Ten team as a junior, when Ohio State finished the year with a 21–8 record and advanced to the NCAA regionals.
 He led the Buckeyes in scoring that year with an average of 17.6 points per game.

 Williams was a team co-captain in both his junior and senior years.